FAYETTEVILLE -- Fayetteville coach Kyle Adams may be feeling a bit better after missing Wednesday's game with Bentonville West because of illness.

-Jon Conley scored 17 points and Collin Cooper 16 points to lead Fayetteville to a 69-63 victory over the Wolverines in 7A-West Conference action at the Bulldogs gym.
-Fayetteville was guided by assistant coach Brad Stamps, who filled in for Adams, who was sick on Wednesday.
+Jon Conley scored 17 points and Collin Cooper had 16 to lead Fayetteville to a 69-63 victory over the Wolverines in 7A-West Conference action at the Bulldogs gym.
+The Bulldogs were guided by assistant coach Brad Stamps, who filled in for Adams, who was sick on Wednesday.

 The game matched Stamps against Bentonville West coach Greg White, who was an assistant under Stamps at Springdale High and Shiloh Christian.